matthewg42/Mutila/README.md

 ## Ideas for future development

-### DebouncedButton
+### Templetsed PersistentSettings classes

-* DebouncedButton::wasPressed() should return number of presses if more than one since last test.
+Similar to the ones implemented in EspApConfigurator (by the same Author), but that works with both ESP and Arduino hardware (the use of the EEPROM library for ESP devices is incompatible with regular Arduino EEPROM usage).

 ### StickyButton

-* When pushed, stays on for some period of time and thn switches off.
+* When pushed, stays on for some period of time and then switches off.
 * Pushing when on restarts the on timer.

 ### n-state button